 The type of motion sickness most related to 3D sickness is called "simulation sickness."
 This is the kind of motion sickness that some people experience from playing video games for extended periods of time, especially video games that have a 3-dimensional depth of view (3D graphics, not particularly games that require 3D glasses).

-According to a news brief I've seen on the topic, one of the best ways to treat 3D sickness is to simply shut one of your eyes for a moment.
-This will basically nullify the disconnect going on in your brain, between your stationary body and the seemingly mobile environment you're looking at.
-If your 3D sickness is progressively worse, try to close both eyes for awhile (this is your only hope in a movie theater...at home, you can simply stop the movie and come back to it later).
+According to a recent news brief, one of the best ways to treat 3D sickness is to simply shut one of your eyes for a moment.
+This will basically nullify your brain's disconnect between your stationary body and the seemingly mobile environment you're looking at.
+If your 3D sickness gets progressively worse, try to close both eyes for awhile.
+This is your only hope in a movie theater.
+At home, you can simply stop the movie and come back to it later.

-Take it from me: if you ever go to the public viewing of a 3D movie, do yourself a favor by getting seats as far back as you can.
-Oh, and taking off your 3D glasses will not make things better...if anything, it will make everything worse because of how disorienting the images are without the glasses.
-If you take off the glasses, you'll be looking at an image incongruently overlapped on top of another image, which will confuse the signal that your eyes are sending to your brain.
+Take it from me, if you ever go to a public viewing of a 3D movie, do yourself a favor and choose seats as far back as you can.
+Remember, taking off your 3D glasses will not always make things better.
+Often, it will make everything worse because of how disorienting the images are without the glasses.
+If you take off the glasses, you'll be looking at an image that is incongruently overlapped on top of another image.
+This will confuse the signal that your eyes are sending to your brain.

 If your 3D sickness has gotten to an extreme level, there's practically nothing you can do to feel better.
 The entire remainder of the movie will trigger more nausea, regardless of if your 3D glasses are on or not.
 The best possible advice in this case is to simply not look at the screen, or leave the theater.

 There are over-the-counter medications that will help with motion sickness, specifically Dramamine.
-There are also several theories and tests that point toward Ginger Root as an effective cure for motion sickness: ginger root is widely available in tablet form at any pharmacy or nutrition store.
+There are also several theories and tests that suggest using ginger root as an effective cure for motion sickness.
+Ginger root is widely available in tablet form at any pharmacy or nutrition store.

-One of the biggest concerns of people who get 3D sickness are often concerned about whether or not they'll ever be able to watch 3D movies normally throughout their lifetime.
+People who get 3D sickness are often concerned about whether or not they'll ever be able to watch 3D movies again.
 The answer to that is simply unknown, and depends on the individual.
 For instance, I've sat through 3D movies at Universal Studios and they never phased me.
-Avatar, however, turned out to be a tragedy in terms of the symptoms I experienced.
+However, watching Avatar turned out to be a tragedy.

 There are a couple technological measures in place that can continue to lessen the possibility or effects of 3D sickness.
-A film technique called "active depth cut" lessens the possibility by using smooth transactions between scene changes in 3D movies, greatly reducing the typical elements that trigger motion sickness.
+A film technique called "active depth cut" lessens the possibility of experiencing this sickness by using smooth transactions between scene changes in 3D movies.
+This greatly reduces the typical elements that trigger motion sickness.
 This effect was used extensively in the 3D DVD concert, "U2 3D."

-Other advances will most likely involve the modification of 3D glasses themselves.
+Other advances will involve the modification of 3D glasses themselves.
 NASA has experimented with reducing "space sickness," a kind of motion sickness, by modifying stroboscopic LCD shutter glasses.
-Glasses such as these will undoubtedly hit the market with the progression of the coming 3D TV market.
+These types of glasses will undoubtedly hit the market with the progression of the coming 3D TV market.

-On May 14, 2010 - I bit the bullet and decided to give Clash of the Titans 3D a try.
+On May 14, 2010, I bit the bullet and decided to give Clash of the Titans 3D a try.
 This time around, I got there 15 minutes early and sat in the very back row, in the center.
-A half hour passed by - no 3D sickness...an hour and a half, still no 3D sickness.
-Not even a slight headache.
+A half hour passed with no 3D sickness.
+After an hour and a half there was still no 3D sickness (not even a slight headache).

-Third time's a charm: after seeing Tron Legacy in 3D while sitting in the back row/center of the theater, I had yet another pleasant experience.
+Third time's a charm!
+When seeing Tron Legacy in 3D (while sitting in the back row/center of the theater), I had yet another pleasant experience.
 No sweating, no nausea, no dizziness.
 Nothing!

 My biggest mistake when I first saw Avatar was to go ahead and watch the movie in the front row.
-When you watch a movie that close up, the elements seemingly exit the screen.
-It's not the case when you're a proper distance - the screen will give you a sense of depth (as it should), the objects will not leave the screen in such a disorienting way.
+When you watch a movie that close up, the objects and visuals seem to actually exit the screen.
+This is not the case when you're a proper distance away.
+While the screen will give you a sense of depth (as it should), the objects will not leave the screen in such a disorienting way.